kavitha-sriram/SampleProject/README.md

 # SampleProject
-Used Selenium Webdriver (in C#) to implement the solution, Used Specflow to support BDD testing,
+# Used Selenium Webdriver (in C#) to implement the solution,
+# Used Specflow to support BDD testing,
-BaseClass is the [TestClass] and contains [AssemblyInitialize] and [AssemblyCleanup] methods.
+# BaseClass.cs is the [TestClass] and contains the [AssemblyInitialize] and [AssemblyCleanup] methods,
+# VehicleExistence.feature contains the BDD style acceptance criteria